cvxtct/microservice-go-ex/README.md

 ### HTTP + POSTGRES + MONGO + RABBITMQ

-#### Case 1 - On frontend push "Test Broker" button
+#### **Case 1 - On frontend push "Test Broker" button**

-- Frontend creates the request and sends it to: http://localhost:8080 with the payload "empty post request" if no error it puts the broker's response to the screen along with the sent payload.
+Frontend creates the request and sends it to: http://localhost:8080 with the payload "empty post request" if no error it puts the broker's response to the screen along with the sent payload.
 As the request hitts the url, the routes route it and passes it to the Broker handler within handler.go.
 Broker function nothing but a responder with the message "Hit the broker" using writeJSON from helpers.go to send the response back to the caller.
 In the Broker function there is no logic implemented.

-- As an easy challenge, I have extended the Broker method to send the payload.Message to the MongoDB as well using the logRequest method to communicate with the logger-service.
+As an easy challenge, I have extended the Broker method to send the payload.Message to the MongoDB as well using the logRequest method to communicate with the logger-service.

-#### Case 2 - On frontend push "Test Auth" button
+#### ***Case 2 - On frontend push "Test Auth" button***

-- In this case the frontend will use the http://localhost:8080/handle endpoint and sends the payload populated with an email and password pair.
-Within broker-service the handler.go using handleSubmission method will process this request, and from this point every other functionalities entry point will be the handleSubmission method.
-Which is defined within the routes.go too.
+In this case the frontend will use the http://localhost:8080/handle endpoint and sends the payload populated with an email and password pair.
+Within broker-service the handler.go using handleSubmission method will get this request, and this will be the entry point.

-Since the request comming from the frontend has a field "action", the handleSubmission after reading the payload (readJSON method from the helpers.go) is able to make a decision regarding the function call.
+Since the request comming from the frontend has a field "action", the handleSubmission after reading the payload (readJSON method from the helpers.go (read json into the requestPayload strutct)) is able to make a decision regarding the function call.
 In this case since the "action" is "auth" the authenticate method will be called.

-- The authenticate method
+The authenticate method has a receiver of Config and takes the http.ResponseWriter and a AuthPayload as argument.
+The AuthPayload is part of the RequestPayload which is sent by the frontend.
+Since AuthPayload is a struct,